 Whereas an allergy often takes time to show itself.

-Because an intolerance is a digestive problem it can cause severe vomiting and diarrhea, but it doesn't normally trigger any immediate skin reaction.
+Because an intolerance is a digestive problem it can cause severe vomiting and diarrhoea, but it doesn't normally trigger any immediate skin reaction.

 If your pooch is unable to process certain foods, it is possible that over time it could cause a deficiency of necessary vitamins and minerals which in turn could lead to skin problems such as itchy and flaking skin, a dull coat and patches of hair loss.